Sasak language: Grammar

-Sasak has a flexible word order, typical of Indonesian western Austronesian (WAN) languages.
+Sasak has a flexible word order, typical of western Indonesian languages.
 Frequency distributions of the various word orders are influenced by the verb forms in the clause (i.e. whether the clause involves a nasal or an unmarked verb, see #Verbs).
-Clauses involving the nasal verb form are predominantly subject-verb-object (SVO), similar to actor-focus classes in other Indonesian WAN languages.
+Clauses involving the nasal verb form are predominantly subject-verb-object (SVO), similar to actor-focus classes in other western Indonesian languages.
 In contrast, clauses with an unmarked verb form do not have a dominant word order; three of the six possible orders (subject-verb-object, verb-subject-object and object-verb-subject) occur with roughly-equal frequency.

 Verbs, like those of other western Indonesian languages, are not conjugated for tense, mood or aspect.
 All affixes are derivational.
 Verbs may appear in two forms: unmarked (also known as basic or oral) and nasal.
 The basic form appears in vocabulary lists and dictionaries, and the nasal form adds the nasal prefix n-.
 The nasal prefix, which also appears as nge-, m- and other forms, may delete the first consonant of the basic form.
 For example, the unmarked form of 'to buy' is beli and the nasal form is mbeli.
 The nasal prefix can also turn a noun into the corresponding verb; for example, kupi ('coffee') becomes ngupi ('to drink coffee').
 The function of the prefix and nasal derivations from the basic form differ by dialect.
 For example, eastern dialects of Sasak have three types of nasalization: the first marks transitive verbs, the second is used for predicate focus, and the third is for a durative action with a non-specific patient.
 Imperative and hortative sentences use the basic form.

 Sasak has a variety of clitics, a grammatical unit pronounced as part of a word (like an affix) but a separate word syntactically—similar to the English language clitic 'll.
 Simple clitics occur in a demonstrative specifier attached to a previous noun or noun phrase; for example, ni ('this') in dengan ni ('this person').
 Special clitics occur with noun hosts to encode inalienable possession, and with other hosts to encode agents and patients.
 For example, the possessive clitic ku (or kò or k, depending on dialect)—which means 'my' and corresponds to the pronoun aku ('I')—can attach to the noun ime ('hand') for imengku ('my hand').